 How to Grow Organic Garlic

 Gourmet garlic is easy to grow!
-Here is guide on what to do throughout the year to grow delicious garlic.
+Here is a guide on planting, growing, harvesting, curing and storing garlic throughout the year.

 Plant garlic in fall:

 For best results plant your garlic in the fall (September through December).
 We plant our cloves in October and November in Washington state.
 You should try to plant before the ground freezes solid in the winter.
 See our garlic planting chart for the best time for your area.